 Behind The Scenes

 The event lasted three consecutive days, each one on a different location.
 Therefore we had the opportunity to test-use different mic-setups and techniques, depending on location and weather conditions.
-So, we packed all our microphones, portable recorders and accessories – a pair of AKG C314 and Oktavas MK012, two Oktava Figure 8 capsules, a Shure SM57 dynamic mic, the Sennheiser MKH8060 short shotgun, our Baby Ball Gags with their windscreens, the Rode Blimp with a Dead Wombat Windshield and both the Zoom F8 and H6 recorders.
+So, we packed all our microphones, portable recorders and accessories – a pair of AKG C314 and Oktavas MK012, a Shure SM57 dynamic mic, the Sennheiser MKH8060 short shotgun, our Baby Ball Gags with their windscreens, the Rode Blimp with a Dead Wombat Windshield and both the Zoom F8 and H6 recorders.

 By that time, the least “valuable” piece of equipment, we thought, had proven to be the contact microphone.
 After all, our aim was to capture the ambience around the aircraft maneuvers, as we knew we wouldn’t be granted any access to any of the aircrafts due to high security.